Molecular Conformation Generation via Shifting Scores: Methodology

 \subsection{Sampling by Langevin dynamics}

-The learned score matching network $\mathbf{s}_{\boldsymbol{\theta}}$ that minimizes Eq. \ref{eq: total loss} can approximate the score of molecular conformation and following the annealed Langevin dynamics, we provide the pseudo-code of the sampling process in Alg. \ref{alg: sampling ld}.
+The learned score matching network $\mathbf{s}_{\boldsymbol{\theta}}$ that minimizes Eq. \ref{eq: total loss} can approximate the score of molecular conformation and following the annealed Langevin dynamics, we provide the pseudo-code of the sampling process in Alg. \ref{alg: sampling ld} from which we can draw conformations given molecule.